paypal/paypal-android/docs/PayPal/integration.md

 payPalClient.listener = PayPalCheckoutListener { result ->
     when (result) {
         is PayPalCheckoutResult.Success -> {
-            // capture/authorize the order (see step 8)
+            // order was successfully approved with the card and is ready to be captured/authorized (see step 8) }
-        }
         is PayPalCheckoutResult.Failure -> {
             // handle the error by accessing `result.error`